 If you add in cheap...it gets even worse.

-To standout from the competition, you need to focus on creating an exceptional experience.
+To standout from the competition, you need to focus on creating an exceptional customer experience.

 And exceptional retail customer service begins with what you focus your intentions around.

 What is exceptional customer service?
 Is best understood by this definition:

 It's the feeling that for those few seconds the customer is the most important person in the world you will go out of your way to make them feel appreciated, happy and glad they spent their money in your store.

 Much like a religious institution has to know what it stands for and what it doesn’t, a brick and mortar retailer looking to create exceptional experiences for their shoppers has to tell their customer the same message from web, to app, to salesfloor.
 That's how you build customer loyalty.